quii/go-http-reference-impl/bdd-draft.md

 `getBaseURL` checks the environment for a `BASE_URL` value.
 If it finds one, then we're running it against a deployed environment like production, so from there it can work as usual.

 If there isn't one, it's assumed it's running locally.
-It uses a combination of `docker-compose` and [test-containers](https://www.testcontainers.org) to build the docker image of our system and bring up a container of the SUT.
+The test then uses a combination of `docker-compose` and [test-containers](https://www.testcontainers.org) to build the docker image of our system and bring up a container of the SUT.

 If the system needs to rely on other systems like databases, we can also model them in docker-compose, so they'll also be spun up for the test.
 In addition, we can spin these systems up for integration tests using the same mechanism.

-Not only does it make running and writing the test simple & convienient, but it also gives us a huge degree of confidence the system works.
+Not only does it make running and writing the test simple & convenient, but it also gives us a huge degree of confidence the system works.
 My teams ship Docker images to be deployed, so if we can see the Docker image builds and exhibits the behaviours we defined, then we know we can ship.

 ## Making it pass